-OIL OF CATECHUMENS: Sometimes called simply "holy oil," this is used in Baptism, in blessing baptismal fonts, consecrating churches and altars, ordaining priests, and crowning kings or queens.
+Sometimes called simply "holy oil," the oil of catechumens is used in Baptism, in blessing baptismal fonts, consecrating churches and altars, ordaining priests, and crowning kings or queens.

-HOLY CHRISM: This is the essential substance in Confirmation.
+Holy chrism is the essential substance in Confirmation.
 In it balsam is mixed with the oil.
-Chrism is used not only in Confirmation, but also in Baptism, in consecrating bishops, churches, chalices, and patens, and in bless-ing baptismal water and bells.
+Chrism is used not only in Confirmation, but also in Baptism, in consecrating bishops, churches, chalices, and patens, and in blessing baptismal water and bells.

-OIL OF THE SICK: This is the matter of the Sacrament of Extreme Unction and is used in blessing bells.
+Oil of the sick is the matter of the sacrament of Extreme Unction and is used in blessing bells.
 In the Latin rite it is pure oil; in certain Eastern rites it contains a little wine or ashes.